openresty/lua-nginx-module/README.markdown

 	specify the subrequest's request body (string value only).
 * `args`
 	specify the subrequest's URI query arguments (both string value and Lua tables are accepted)
+* `headers`
+    specify the subrequest's request headers (Lua table only). this headers will override the original headers of the subrequest.
 * `ctx`
 	specify a Lua table to be the [ngx.ctx](#ngxctx) table for the subrequest.
 It can be the current request's [ngx.ctx](#ngxctx) table, which effectively makes the parent and its subrequest to share exactly the same context table.
 This option was first introduced in the `v0.3.1rc25` release.
 * `vars`